thinkoco/c5soc_opencl/HowToDo.md

 	make zImage
 	make socfpga_cyclone5_de1soc.dtb
 	make socfpga_cyclone5_de10_nano.dtb
+	make socfpga_cyclone5_de10_standard.dtb

+If you just need x2go and no vga support, just remove the video ip core description in the dts files.Also,you can reduce the VIP driver in kernel and rebuild OpenCL driver.

-For buliding aoc_drv.ko diver,cd to the dirver folder:
+For rebuliding aoc_drv.ko diver,cd to the dirver folder:

 	make KDIR=../(to the linux-socfpga kernel path)